Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/n/ncurses/README.md

     The behaviour of the linker has changed in the Cray compiler and it now produces an error if the version script defines versions for symbols with exact matches that are not present.
     So we needed to add `-Wl,--undefined-version` to the linker options to work around this issue.

+    We also did further work on trying to figure out how to get the proper version symbols in the libraries.
+We are now using a different set of options and also dropped the application-specific EasyBlock as that only added stuff in the background which is misleading while experimenting.
+    The problem appears to be that NCURSEST/NCURSESTW symbols are used in the SUSE libraries, which should stand for the threaded version, yet the libraries have the names of the unthreaded versions, so it looks like some renaming may have taken place.

+    We have tried with `--enable-weak-symbols` which should not add the `t` to the file name but haven't gotten it to work yet.
+It may need some special flags for the compiler and/or linker to work as expected.